Graph distances of continuum long-range percolation: Introduction

+for certain $\beta,s \in (0, \infty)$.
+Our main target is the behavior of the chemical distance of a random connection model in finite boxes.
+It is of interest to study such distances and to compare them to the results obtained in \cite[Theorem 3.1]{CGS}.
+This is the main goal of this paper.

 Let us finally remark that a slightly similar question regarding chemical distances of long-range percolation on $\rd$ has been recently addressed in \cite{Biskup} using different methods.
 In contrary to the present article the focus there is on the case $s \in (d, 2d)$.
+For related results we also refer to \cite{DW}, which is based on \cite{DHH} and introduces an inhomogeneous version of the random connection model.
+In the model they introduce the vertices are equipped with random iid weights and each pair of vertices is connected with probability increasing in the vertex weights, see Section 2 below for details.
+In \cite{DW} the authors also address questions regarding chemical distances in several regimes.
+In some regimes their results are of the same type as some results in this paper.
 Moreover, we will borrow ideas from \cite{CGS} and adapt them to our setting.
 This results in the fact that our calculations are different and crucially rely on the structure of the vertex set which is characterized by the underlying Poisson point process.

 We end this section with an outline of the remainder of this article.
 In the following section we rigorously introduce the model under investigation and formulate the main results.
 The proceeding sections are divided into the proofs of the individual cases of our main Theorem.